 We advise to invest in a hygrometer, they are only around AU$15 and then you will always know what your lash room conditions are then you can switch between your lash adhesive formula depending on the conditions on any given day.
 This way you're working as efficiently as possible and your client's retention will be improved.

 - Make sure you're not using outdated application techniques such as "swiping" or "painting" the lash before applying as this breaks the bond and affects lash retention.

-- Do not wipe off excess adhesive on eyepads or tape, simply re-dip to get the correct amount.
+- Do not wipe off the excess adhesive on eyepads or tape, simply re-dip to get the correct amount.
 Changing the speed and angle in which you dip into the lash adhesive will change the amount of adhesive on the base of the extension.

-- Modern day lash adhesives are super fast setting (generally 1 - 2 seconds) so ensure you isolate the natural lash BEFORE you dip into the adhesive to avoid a "skin" developing on the adhesive as it semi sets before being applied.
+- Modern-day lash adhesives are super fast setting (generally 1 - 2 seconds) so ensure you isolate the natural lash BEFORE you dip into the adhesive to avoid a "skin" developing on the adhesive as it semi sets before being applied.

 I hope you found my top 5 tips for Improving Lash Retention useful if you'd like to receive more of my free lash tips feel free to subscribe to our newsletter.